-Chris Nowinski is co-founder and CEO of the Concussion Legacy Foundation, a non-profit organization dedicated to solving the sports concussion crisis through education, policy, and research.
+Chris Nowinski, Ph.D., is co-founder and CEO of the Concussion Legacy Foundation, a non-profit organization dedicated to solving the sports concussion crisis through education, policy, and research.
 He is also a co-founder of the BU CTE Center.
 Nowinski also serves on the NFL Players Association Mackey-White TBI Research Committee, the Ivy League Concussion Committee, Positive Coaching Alliance National Advisory Board, and as a consultant to Major League Lacrosse.
-He is a Ph.D. candidate in Behavioral Neuroscience at Boston University School of Medicine.
+He earned his Ph.D. in Behavioral Neuroscience at Boston University School of Medicine.

 Chris’ interest in brain trauma stems from personal experience.
 An All-Ivy defensive tackle for the Harvard University football team, after graduation, he began working for the life sciences consulting firm Trinity Partners, LLC.
 While there he decided to explore his passion for professional wrestling, and enrolled in wrestling school at night.
 Eighteen months later, in 2002, he debuted on WWE’s flagship program Monday Night RAW.

 Chris suffered a serious concussion in June, 2003, but due to a lack of understanding, was not honest about his symptoms and continued to wrestle and work out for five weeks while symptomatic.
 He developed post-concussion syndrome and was forced to retire.
 It wasn’t until he visited the renowned neurosurgeon Dr. Robert Cantu that Chris was first exposed to medical research that revealed to him that concussions and brain trauma were misunderstood in the sports world.
 Chris realized that this lack of awareness among athletes, coaches, and even medical professionals not only cost him his career, but also threatened the health and well-being of athletes of all ages.